Enéas Carneiro: Death and legacy

-Enéas underwent chemotherapy in a hospital for myeloid leukemia.
+Enéas underwent chemotherapy at the Hospital Samaritano for myeloid leukemia.
 When it became clear that his treatment was not resulting in improvements, he decided to return home, where he remained until his death.
-Enéas died on May 6, 2007, at approximately 2 pm, in the Laranjeiras neighborhood of southern Rio de Janeiro.
-His remains were cremated and his ashes scattered over the Bay of Guanabara.
+Enéas died on May 6, 2007, at approximately 2 pm, at 68 years old, in the Laranjeiras neighborhood of southern Rio de Janeiro.
+His remains were cremated at the Rio de Janeiro House of Mercy's crematory and his ashes scattered over the Bay of Guanabara.

 After his death, on May 8, 2007, Enéas was honored in a rally against abortion in Brasília, on May 8, 2007.
 According to the Party of the Republic, the politician was one of the organizers of the event.

 In 2017, then-deputy and later President of Brazil Jair Bolsonaro proposed a bill to include Enéas' name in the Book of National Heroes.
+Another bill proposing Eneás to be declared the Brazilian patron of electrocardiography was approved in the lower house, but archived in the senate.